Grant’s top tips for a stress free wedding day!

 - Don’t over-do it – Less is more – I have been to a few weddings in the past where the bride and groom have been overwhelmed with the amount of suppliers they have booked.
 The speeches had run over, the day was behind schedule and they still needed to see several people before they had to leave.
 They had simply over booked and didn’t allow themselves enough time, which inevitably stressed them out.

 - Have one interesting surprise at each part of your day – After your ceremony, your wedding can be divided into 4 different parts: Photo Reception, Wedding Breakfast, Room Turnaround and Evening Reception.
 In my opinion it is nice to keep your guests guessing what will happen next.
-So a cool surprise at each part would be very fun… You don’t have to spend lots of money here, just make it personal to you.
+So a cool surprise at each part would be very fun… Make it personal to you.

 - At my wedding in 2017, we had a celebrant and did the official marriage the day before – This allowed us to have a really personal ceremony where I did a rap song that I wrote in the early days of our relationship.
 We had a magician during our photo reception (naturally), a pianist during the wedding breakfast, garden games during the room turnaround and in the evening we had a photobooth and confetti cannon.
 We also did a fun idea for our first dance where we did a mash up!
 So for the first 30 seconds was a romantic song that we both liked, followed by “mas que nada” (Brazilian football song) my wife is brazilian, so she did a samba dance and I had a mate throw in a football where I did kick ups, (badly… I had a few beers) and then we finished the mash up with “call me maybe” which was a song that meant a lot to us, but was also upbeat enough to get everyone up and dancing.
 A celebrant worked really well at our wedding!

 - There are no set rules – The most important thing that you must do when planning your wedding, is that you do it your way!
-Don’t feel pressured to have for example, singing waiters during the wedding breakfast, because you saw it at your friend’s wedding.
+Don’t feel pressured to have certain things because family and friends say you should.
 Everybody is different and there is definitely no set way to have a wedding.
 Some people get married abroad, some just have an intimate meal with close family and friends.
 Always do what feels best for you.

-- Relax – It is unlikely that your wedding will go 100% as you planned it.
-The best thing to do is to build trust with your wedding suppliers and feel confident that they will turn up on time and do a good job.
+- Relax – The best thing to do is to build trust with your wedding suppliers and feel confident that they will turn up on time and do a good job.
 On the day, try and go with the flow, there is only so much planning you can do.

 I hope you enjoyed reading my tips, and if you have any questions, please feel free to contact me at any time.